Eomar21/vandebron/README.md

 # vandebron
-a test project that includes a smoke test of the wijzig functionality
+a test project example of how to setup a basic cypress framwork